zenml-io/zenml/docs/book/getting-started/system-architectures.md

 * **ZenML Pro Control Plane**: This is the central controlling entity of all tenants.
 * **Pro Dashboard**: This is a dashboard that builds on top of the OSS dashboard, and add further functionality.
-* **Pro Metadata Store**: This is where all ZenML Pro related metadata is stored such as roles, permissions, teams, and tenant management related data.
+* **Pro Metadata Store**: This is a PostgreSQL database where all ZenML Pro related metadata is stored such as roles, permissions, teams, and tenant management related data.
 * **Pro Add-ons**: These are Python modules injected into the OSS Server for enhanced functionality.
 * **Identity Provider**: ZenML Pro offers flexible authentication options.